yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

-# Monitoring Linux Instances
+# sfAgent Installation on Linux

 ## Overview

-Monitoring of applications running on VM or bare-metal requires installation of a lightweight sfAgent. sfAgent provides following features:

-- Discovery of services
-- Auto-recommendation of monitoring configuration based on discovered services
-- Monitoring of various services based on specified configurations
-- Log parsing and collection
-- Orchestration of tracing (check out sfTracing for details)
+It is a lightweight agent installed on VMs to collect metrics, logs and tracing data.

 ## Supported Platforms